VCU School of Business: 1999–2007 Campaign for the School of Business

 Steven A. Markel, vice chairman of Markel Corporation, who was also chair of the school's executive leadership committee, and William H. Goodwin Jr., president and CEO of CCA Industries Inc. chaired of the VCU School of Engineering foundation.
-He came up with the idea to join forces and expand VCU's campus across Belvidere Street.
-An initial $10 million gift from Steve and Kathie Markel (the largest donation in the school's history) and $1 million from Tom and Vickie Snead, initiated a business campaign to bring more donated funds into the School of Business Foundation.
+He envisioned the expantion of VCU's campus across Belvidere Street.
+An initial $10 million gift from Steve and Kathie Markel (the largest donation in the school's history) and $1 million from Tom and Vickie Snead, started a campaign to increased donations for the School of Business Foundation.
 The Foundation raised $51.5 million, which funded the construction of Snead Hall.

 2007 Business Career Services

 Prior to 2007, students were given advice and steered toward internships and jobs by faculty, the University Career Center, and alumni volunteers.
-Among its other functions, VCU Integrated a dedicated space for career services catered to business students into Snead Hall.
+In 2007, VCU created a dedicated career services meant for business students in Snead Hall.

 2008 VCU da Vinci Center

 The da Vinci Center of Innovation was created in 2008.
-The da Vinci Center combines the VCU School of Engineering, VCU School of the Arts and the VCU School of Business into innovation teams that work on creative ways to solve business problems.
+It combines the VCU School of Engineering, VCU School of the Arts, and the VCU School of Business into teams collaborating on finding ways to solve business problems.

 Campus

-Snead Hall opened for use to the School of Business in January 2008.
-Along with traditional classroom and faculty offices, the 145,000 square-foot, four-story facility includes a capital markets center and trading room, central atrium with a student commons and cafe, Business and Engineering Career Center, Center for Corporate Education, auditorium, collaborative learning rooms, tiered case study classrooms and team-building breakout rooms.
+Snead Hall opened in January 2008.
+In addition to classroom and faculty offices, the 145,000 square-foot, four-story facility includes a capital markets center and trading room, central atrium with a student commons and cafe, Business and Engineering Career Center, Center for Corporate Education, auditorium, collaborative learning rooms, tiered case study classrooms and team-building breakout rooms.

 The current master plan calls for an Executive Center to be built on the block that is located east of the current business building.
-The 130,000 sqftbuilding is estimated to cost $65 million.
+The 130,000 sqft building is estimated to cost $65 million.